 Who Is at Fault in a Left-Turn Car Accident?

 According to Texas Transportation Code Sec.
 545.153, all drivers making a left turn in an intersection, parking lot, or on any road must yield the right-of-way to vehicles approaching from the opposite direction.
-If they do not, they are generally assumed to be at fault if there is an accident.
-However, there may be situations where the oncoming driver is to blame instead.

 For example, if the left-turning motorist at an intersection has a green turn arrow indicating it is safe for them to turn and opposing traffic has a red light, an oncoming driver who runs the red light may be at fault.
 Another instance would be when an oncoming driver is far enough from the intersection that the left-turn driver can safely complete their turn, but the other driver speeds up and causes a crash.